ethereumclassic/ethereumclassic.github.io/content/why-classic/sound-money/index.en.md

 ![Used Car Salesman Explaining Ultrasafe Vehicles](./ultrasafe.jpg)

-Regrettably, in contrast with Ethereum Classic, perhaps to provide optionality in the future for attracting Proof of Stake yield, Ethereum™ is one of many cryptocurrency projects that maintains a policy of _unknown future supply_, which in turn means that holders are exposed to the risk of unbounded future inflation.
+Regrettably, in contrast with Ethereum Classic, perhaps to provide optionality in the future for attracting Proof of Stake collateral, Ethereum™ is one of many cryptocurrency projects that maintains a policy of _unknown future supply_, which in turn means that holders are exposed to the risk of unbounded future inflation.